-- (a) This Subpart establishes the procedure for the approval of repair design. - (b) This Subpart defines standard repairs that are not subject to an approval process under this Subpart. - (c) A 'repair' means elimination of damage and/or restoration to an airworthy condition following initial release into service by the manufacturer of any product, part or appliance. - (d) Elimination of damage by replacement of parts or appliances without the necessity for design activity shall be considered as a maintenance task and shall therefore require no approval under this Part. - (e) Reserved
+- (a) This Subpart establishes the procedure for the approval of repair design. - (b) This Subpart defines standard repairs that are not subject to an approval process under this Subpart. - (c) A 'repair' means elimination of damage and/or restoration to an airworthy condition following initial release into service by the manufacturer of any product, part or appliance. - (d) Elimination of damage by replacement of parts or appliances without the necessity for design activity shall be considered as a maintenance task and shall therefore require no approval under this Regulation. - (e) A repair to a European TSO (ETSO) article other than an Auxiliary Power Unit (APU) shall be treated as a change to the ETSO design and shall be processed in accordance with Subpart O.